-Certain qualification units cannot be used outside of the qualification(s) they sit within - for example, Functional Skills English components, End-point Assessments etc.
+Certain qualification units cannot be used outside of the qualification(s) they sit within - for example, Functional Skills English components, apprenticeship assessments, and Access to HE units.

 It is essential that your learners are aware of what type of unit they are working towards, if they are not completing a full qualification.
 If you are unsure about what type of unit you are delivering, please contact a member of the team for advice.